CounterpartyXCP/counterparty-core/docs/Usage.rst

 Server
 """"""
-This must be running in the background.
+This should be running in the background.
+All other commands will fail if the index of the last block in the database is less than that of the last block seen by Bitcoind.

 Burn
 """"